True story: some companies have low employee turnover rates. When I hear from them, I ask them what they’re doing about it.

 When we work with organizations -- some as small as just a handful of employees, others with thousands of employees -- we always make sure they have the data they need to determine the lifecycle cost of turnover by department and by manager.

 It’s good to have a baseline so you can tell if your retention plan is making a difference and also to know where you need to focus your efforts.
 (We also give our PEO clients access to other reports about their HR because you have to know how it’s all affecting your bottom line).

 By the way, if you have a good way of analyzing your turnover and HR data, it will often point you to problems that don’t break the bank to fix.
 For example, if turnover is high on a specific team, it might turn out that the rockstar employee you promoted to manager simply needs management training.

 If you’re a business owner, you’ve already sacrificed a lot to put your business on the map.
-My opinion: do whatever you can so that you’re not sacrificing your best talent, too (and know that this doesn’t mean throwing money at everything -- it doesn’t work).
+My opinion: do whatever you can so that you’re not sacrificing your best talent, too (and know that this doesn’t mean throwing money at everything -- it doesn’t work; it's not the answer to the question "how to reduce employee turnover rate").
 Invest the time to create a good retention plan or partner with a PEO that can help.
 With the right data and tools at your disposal, you’ll be invincible.